-Parameters Meaning

-Operation Enables/disables the Pre-login Banner function.
+Parameters Meaning Operation Enables/disables the Pre-login Banner function.
 Using the Pre-login Banner function, the device displays a greeting or information text in the login dialog of the Graphical User Interface and of the Command Line Interface.

-Possible values:
+Possible values: On The Pre-login Banner function is enabled.
+The device displays the text specified in the Banner text field in the login dialog.
+Off (default setting) The Pre-login Banner function is disabled.
+The device does not display a text in the login dialog.
+If you entered a text in the Banner text field, this text is saved on the device.

-Banner text
+■ Banner text

-Parameters Meaning Banner text Specifies the greeting or information text that the device displays in the Login dialog of the graphical user interface (GUI) and of the Command Line Interface (CLI).
-Possible values: ➤ Alphanumeric ASCII character string with 0512 characters (0x200x7E) including space characters <tab> <line break=""></line></tab> Remaining characters Displays how many characters are still remaining in the Banner text field.
+Parameters Meaning Banner text Specifies information text that the device displays in the Login dialog of the graphical user interface (GUI) and of the Command Line Interface (CLI).
+Possible values: ► Alphanumeric ASCII character string with 0512 characters (0x200x7E) including space characters ► <tab> <line break=""></line></tab> Remaining characters Displays how many characters are still remaining in the Banner text field.
 Possible values: ▶ 5120